 My counseling theory is primarily psychodynamic/psychoanalytic and is also holistic: working with thoughts, emotions, behaviors, personal history, culture, relationships, dreams, and early memories.
 My style of therapy pays special attention to the unconscious factors that are contributing to your specific challenges.
 Frequency of therapy ranges from 1-2 times per month to 2-3 times per week (depending on finances, availability, and preference).
 For more about my approach to therapy, please visit my "Therapy Services" page.

 I am a strong advocate for social justice, "actively making the world an equitable place for all."
 Social justice involves balancing the resources, opportunity, and power of all people so that minority groups of all kinds can enjoy all the same privileges of the majority.
 It means ending discrimination both on individual/personal levels as well as the systemic level.
 I pay particular attention to issues of discrimination and prejudice in therapy and in my personal life.

-In addition to therapy and testing, I am available to provide professional trainings, presentations, and consultation on general diversity issues, specific LGBTQ+ issues (including trainings about transgender and non-binary individuals), and other mental health concerns such as: stress management, effective communication, and conflict resolution.
+In addition to therapy and testing, I am available to provide professional trainings, presentations, and consultation on general diversity issues, specific LGBTQ+ issues (including trainings about transgender identities and gender dysphoria), and other mental health concerns such as: stress management, effective communication, and conflict resolution.